E. K. Johnston: Career

 A Star Wars fan, Johnston was asked to write a book on the character Ahsoka Tano.
 Published in October 2016, Ahsoka fills in the gap between her appearances in The Clone Wars and Rebels.
 Her second Star Wars novel, Queen's Shadow, was released in March 2019.
 Featuring Padme Amidala, Queen's Shadow is set in the years between the events of The Phantom Menace and Attack of the Clones.
 Additionally, she has also written the story By Whatever Sun, focusing on Miara Larte, a character Johnston created within Ahsoka, and set during the events of A New Hope.

-Johnston describes her novel That Inevitable Victorian Thing as a "Near-future Sci-fi Canadian Idealistic Romance".
+Johnston describes her novel That Inevitable Victorian Thing as a "[n]ear-future Sci-fi Canadian Idealistic Romance".
 It was published in 2017.

-She credits her discipline in academic writing for helping her time management while writing prose; and states she is a fast writer – she wrote A Thousand Nights in "about 20 days", and writes with little disturbance.
+She credits her discipline in academic writing for helping her time management while writing prose; and states she is a fast writer, the composition of A Thousand Nights taking "about 20 days",.
 She advises early and young writers to learn to finish projects as practice in self-discipline and editing.

-Her favourite authors are Jo Graham, Elizabeth Wein, Tessa Gratton, Kiersten White, Madeleine L'Engle, JRR Tolkien, David Eddings, CS Lewis, and Holly Black.
+Among her favorite authors are Jo Graham, Elizabeth Wein, Tessa Gratton, Kiersten White, Madeleine L'Engle, J.R.R.
+Tolkien, David Eddings, C.S.
+Lewis, and Holly Black.
 She plays the alto saxophone and the clarinet.

 Johnston released another Star Wars novel, Queen's Peril, on June 2, 2020.